 A few tips for the end

 Most of these places in the Balkan Peninsula on the list have airports but it’s the best to start and end your trip either at Belgrade, Sofia, or Zagreb.
 These cities have the busiest airports in the region and therefore have lower flight fares compared to other cities.
 If you’re coming from Western or Eastern Europe you can also reach all of these cities by bus or train but this will take much more time.
+If you have a little more time at hand, you can try this beautiful Balkans road trip itinerary.
+It will take you through the wonderful peninsula through most spectacular views.

 When it comes to food, most of these places in the Balkan Peninsula have similar food as they all used to be part of the same country in the 20th century: Yugoslavia.
 And the Yugoslavian cuisine is amazing and I’m sure you’ll love it.
 Especially if you’re a meat lover.
 But even if you’re not there are a lot of vegetarian local dishes.
 You can also easily find restaurants serving continental and Asian food.